 * * *

-So then what to do about all of this “work harder and you’ll be more successful” stuff?
+What do you do about all of this “work harder and you’ll be good enough” stuff?
 This “your value relies on other people’s approval” stuff?

 Evaluate your life based on your own metric.